Morning Sentinel

 The Morning Sentinel is an American daily newspaper published six mornings a week in Waterville, Maine.
-It is owned by MaineToday Media.

-The newspaper covers cities and towns in parts of Franklin, Kennebec, Penobscot and Somerset counties.
-The paper is printed at the Portland Press Herald press in South Portland, Maine.
+Printed at the Portland Press Herald press in South Portland, Maine, it covers cities and towns in parts of Franklin, Kennebec, Penobscot and Somerset counties.

+The publication was run between 2000 and 2023 by MaineToday Media.
+In August 2023, it was announced that it had been acquired by a non-profit group of Maine newspapers, Maine Trust for Local News.

 History

 Founded in 1904 by officials of the Waterville Democratic Party—Waterville mayor Cyrus Davis; future U.S. Senator Charles Fletcher Johnson; and future mayor L. Eugene Thayer, leavened by newspaper veteran Thomas F. Murphy—the Waterville Morning Sentinel, within a year, grew from a three-desk operation to requiring its own building, on Silver Street.

 In 1911, a financially ailing Davis sold the paper to bond holders; ten years later, it was bought by Guy Gannett, who was in the process of building a newspaper, radio and television empire in Maine.
 His holdings included the Portland Press Herald and, after 1929, the Sentinel's in-county competitor, the Kennebec Journal.

 Gannett's ownership also saw the paper become less politically biased.
 Gannett and his heirs—no relation to the Virginia-based chain called Gannett Company—held the three Maine dailies until 1998, when they sold them to The Seattle Times Company, which rechristened the chain "Blethen Maine Newspapers".

 Frank Blethen, a descendant of Seattle Times founder Albert Blethen, a Maine native, later called the purchase "the largest and riskiest investment in our history" but a necessary move to keep the newspapers from becoming part of a corporate chain.

 It was sold in 2009 to MaineToday Media.

-In December 2009, the newspaper was criticized for firing one of its journalists who had made negative remarks about the gay-rights group Human Rights Campaign.
+In December, the newspaper was criticized for firing one of its journalists who had made negative remarks about the gay-rights group Human Rights Campaign.

-Prices

-The Morning Sentinel prices are: $1.30 daily, $2.30 Saturday/Sunday “Weekend Edition”.
+Starting in April 2025, the paper will be printed five days a week instead of six and will be delivered by mail via U.S. Postal Service instead of newspaper carriers.